emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
 The resulting data file: <span style="color:gray;">'hourlyMerged.csv'</span> can now be uploaded into RStudio to be further processed.

-NOTE: I reintroduced the 'merged' wordage here because that is more representative of the data (which we merged).
+NOTE: I reintroduced the 'merged' wordage here because that is more representative of the data now (which we just merged).

 ### Daily/Sleep Data <a id="daily-sleep-data-sql"></a>